jidongxiao/networksecurity/notes/icmp/mitigation.md

 ### Use Static Routes:

-By configuring static routes for critical network traffic, you can prevent the system from relying on dynamic routing updates, which reduces the risk of ICMP redirect attacks.
+By configuring static routes for critical network traffic, we can prevent the system from relying on dynamic routing updates, which reduces the risk of ICMP redirect attacks.

 ### Firewall Rules: